FanaticalTest/ft-test-mobile-factory-demo/README.md

 * Appium-Server : 1.7.1 (embeded in Appium-Desktop 1.2.7)
 * com.fanaticaltest:ft-appium:0.1.5
 * io.cucumber:cucumber-java:2.1.0 and io.cucumber:cucumber-junit:2.1.0
+* Support Real device : iOS and Android

 ## Getting started
+* Ensure to have Appium server running like using Appium Desktop.
+* Ensure the `build.gradle` is properly set and the `application.properties` correctly set.
+* If you are running iOS real device ensure to have porperly set `licences.properties`
 * Update the build.gradle by changing the glue `com.fanaticaltest.fttestmobilefactorydemo.cucumber` => with your package name where the cucumber are implemented.
 ```